 Sarah then opens Power Automate and Copilot Studio.
 The simple sentence “post a daily SharePoint summary in Teams” becomes recurrence triggers, SharePoint filters, Teams connector identity, message formatting, AI prompt actions, licensing, and permissions.
 She can see that the pieces exist.
 She cannot tell which safe first version to build, which parts need IT, and how to prove it worked before the team relies on it.

 The visible waste is the daily checking and rewriting.
 The deeper risk is trust.
 Once the summary misses an important change or posts to the wrong place, the team stops treating it as useful.
+What she wants is not a grand agent project.
+She wants one narrow, tested morning summary that uses the right SharePoint source, posts in the right Teams place, shows its links, handles no-change days, and tells her exactly when IT needs to be involved.

 38 • 12 years in business development, 4 years at current mid-sized firm